Water Chemistry Water Chemistry — Can You Use Pool Chlorine in Your Spa? Safety & Chemistry

 Granular Chlorine (Cal-Hypo)

 Calcium hypochlorite can be used but adds calcium hardness with each dose.
 Since spas have limited water volume (typically 300-500 gallons), calcium buildup happens quickly.
 If you choose cal-hypo, monitor calcium hardness weekly and expect to drain/refill more frequently.
-Add approximately 0.11 ounces per 100 gallons to raise FC by 1 ppm (verify with manufacturer specs for your specific product).
+Add approximately 0.02 ounces per 100 gallons to raise FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need → by 1 ppm (verify with manufacturer specs — roughly 1.8–2 oz per 10,000 gallons for 65–73% cal-hypo).

 Trichlor Tablets - Avoid These

 Never use trichlor tablets in spas.
 These slowly dissolving tablets are designed for large pool volumes and continuous operation.
-In a spa's small volume with intermittent use, trichlor creates dangerous chlorine spikes and rapidly builds cyanuric acid (CYA) to unusable levels.
+In a spa's small volume with intermittent use, trichlor creates dangerous chlorine spikes and rapidly builds cyanuric acid (CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more →) to unusable levels.

 Critical Chemistry Differences for Spas